How to write a resume isn’t overly complicated. It’s not advanced quantum physics or even rocket science.

 2. RESUME HEADERS — FROM THE TOP

-At this point, let’s talk about the top of your resume.
+At this point, let’s talk about the top of your document.

 This may be a rather basic place to start for some of you reading this.

-But, I want to make sure you’re aware of what’s acceptable and not acceptable to include in a resume.
+But, I want to make sure you’re aware of what’s acceptable to include.